YOU CAN ALSO HEAR THE ENTIRE SONG ON YOUTUBE:

 Karen Cioffi and Robyn Feltman are advocates of education, reading and the environment.
 Two of their favorite sayings are:

 “You must be the change you want to see in the world”

 Karen Cioffi is a former accountant turned multi-award-winning author and freelance writer.
 She is the founder and manager of Writers on the Move: a group of authors who utilize cross-promotion to increase visibility and readership through virtual tours and other promotional strategies.
 In addition, she offers professional writing services.
 Karen lives with her husband, Donald Ventrice, in New York City.

 Robyn Feltman holds two Master’s Degrees: Children’s Literature, and Administration and Supervision.
 She is a fourth grade elementary public school teacher.
 She is also an initiator of environmental and humanitarian projects in her school; one of these projects is the Oambassador Program.
-Robyn lives with her cute black cocker-spaniel, Luna, in New York City.
+Robyn lives with her husband and cute black cocker-spaniel, Luna, in Long Island, New York.

 Day's End Lullaby is available at: Amazon.com

 CHECK OUT DAY'S END LULLABY SINGING VIDEO BOOK REVIEW: